NixOS/rfcs/rfcs/0140-simple-package-paths.md

 ## Git and NixOS release problems

-- The migration will cause merge conflicts for a lot of PRs, but they are trivially resolvable using `git rebase && git push -f` due to Git's file rename tracking.
+- The migration PR will cause merge conflicts with all existing PRs that modify moved files, however they can trivially be rebased using `git rebase && git push -f`.
-- Commits that change moved files in `pkgs/unit` can be cherry-picked to the previous file location without problems for the same reason.
+- Commits that change moved files in `pkgs/unit` can be cherry-picked to the previous file location without problems.
 - `git blame` locally and on GitHub is unaffected, since it follows file moves properly.

 ## `callPackage` with `nix-build -E`